maze291/leukemia-risk-challenge/README.md

 ## Reproducibility Notes

 Raw challenge data and generated outputs are not included in this repository.
-Place the challenge files in a local `QRT_blood` directory or update the paths in the scripts:
+Place files in a local `QRT_blood` directory or update paths in scripts:

 - `X_train_9po2I7U.zip`
 - `X_test_xzVefmA.zip`